aws-amplify/docs/cli/concept.md

 ### `amplify push`
 Once the resources of the categories are done been added or updated locally, run the command `amplify push` to update the backend resources in the cloud. <br/>
-The cli will first upload the latest versions of the categories' nested stack templates to the S3 deployment bucket, and then call the AWS CloudFormation API to create / update resources in the cloud.
+The CLI will first upload the latest versions of the categories' nested stack templates to the S3 deployment bucket, and then call the AWS CloudFormation API to create / update resources in the cloud.